Single Instant Payment — API Guide 5 min read

 Before initiating a Single Instant Payment, ensure the following requirements are met:

-Registered Application The application must be created within the Trust Framework and assigned the BSIP role as defined in Roles.
+- Registered Application — the application must be created within the Trust Framework and assigned the BSIP role as defined in Roles.

-Valid Transport Certificate An active transport certificate must be issued and registered in the Trust Framework to establish secure mTLS communication.
+- Valid Transport Certificate — an active transport certificate must be issued and registered in the Trust Framework to establish secure mTLS communication.

-Valid Signing Certificate An active signing certificate must be issued and registered in the Trust Framework.
+- Valid Signing Certificate — an active signing certificate must be issued and registered in the Trust Framework.
 This certificate is used to sign request objects and client assertions.

-Understanding of the FAPI Security Profile and Tokens & Assertions You should understand how request object signing, client authentication, and access token validation underpin secure API interactions.
+- Understanding of the FAPI Security Profile and Tokens & Assertions — you should understand how request object signing, client authentication, and access token validation underpin secure API interactions.

-Understanding of Message Encryption PII (creditor name and account details) must be encrypted as a JWE before being embedded in the consent.
+- Understanding of Message Encryption — PII (creditor name and account details) must be encrypted as a JWE before being embedded in the consent.
 You will need the LFI's public encryption key from their JWKS.

-The consent.PersonalIdentifiableInformation property in the authorization_details carries sensitive payment data — creditor account details, debtor information, and risk indicators.
+/par The consent.PersonalIdentifiableInformation property in the authorization_details carries sensitive payment data — creditor account details, debtor information, and risk indicators.
 Because consents are stored centrally at Nebras, this data is encrypted end-to-end so that no intermediate party can read it.

 The schema defines PersonalIdentifiableInformation as a oneOf with three variants: